 This book is now yours – Q&A with Jon P Bloch

 So in this book I was interested in the idea of reincarnation as a human need.
 It seems to challenge so much about the way we live.
 The shadows driving our lives, the theories we are comforted by, the people who can make us believe one thing and not another.
-Pretty soon I thought, instead of a character going to a past life, what if she went to the future?
+And then I thought, instead of a character going to a past life, what if she went to the future?

 Is the main character, Carol Lear, intended as a sort of everywoman?